umar-anzar/umar-anzar/README.md

 a collaborative team player with good communication skills and a strong work ethic, and am determined to make a difference in the field.

+## Experience

+### Data Science Intern, the Sparks Foundation
+> April 2023 – May 2023
+- Created ML models to analyze provided datasets, forecast hidden data, and evaluate model precision.
+- Performed exploratory data analysis (EDA) procedures to learn new facts about the datasets.

+### AI Research Intern, National Center for Cyber Security (NCCS)
+> March 2022 – April 2022
+- Researched state-of-the-art algorithms for insider threat detection and gained exposure to various machine learning techniques such as recommendation systems and BERT.
+- My brief internship experience sparked my interest in the field of machine learning and provided valuable learning opportunities

 ## Projects

 <details open>